DCRS-project/DCRS/README.md

 ## 5. Training Recommendation Engine

-To train our recommendation engine, you need to first pretrain neural embeddings of demonstrations.
+To train our recommendation engine, you need to first pre-train neural embeddings of demonstrations.

 ```
 cd rec